shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 - **output**: the directory where your subgraph shall be stored
 - **datasources**: an array of `datasource`, where each datasource defines the following properties:
   - **address** - smart contract address to create the subgraph from
-  - **startBlock** (optional) - block to start the subgraph indexing from
+  - **startBlock** (optional) - the block to start the subgraph indexing from, speeds up the indexing process
   - **module** - array of modules that we want to index

-`startBlock` is optional, but it is recommended to speed up the indexing process.

-OpenZeppelin Subgraphs supports the following modules:
+OpenZeppelin Subgraphs support the following modules:
 - `accesscontrol`
 - `erc20`
 - `erc721`